tomaskjay/tomaskjay/README.md

 ## Hi there, I'm Tomas 👋

 - 📚 I'm currently a student at Case majoring in CS
-- 🌱 I’m focused on full stack development
+- 🌱 I’m interested in learning skills applicable to full stack development
-- 📫 How to reach me: tomas.kn.jay@gmail.com
+- 📫 You can reach me here: tomas.kn.jay@gmail.com